sptankard/digitalsecuritycurriculum/pages/02.curriculum/05.secure-your-identity/chapter5.en.md

 <div class="GLBL_H2" markdown="1">## PASSPHRASE MANAGER</div>

 These days we have accounts with a lot of companies.
 Emails, Social media accounts, online bank accounts and so on.
-One of the most important things you can do is not use one password for all accounts but generate different passwords for each of your individual accounts.17
+One of the most important things you can do is not use one password for all accounts but generate different passwords for each of your individual accounts.

 **NOW, YOU MIGHT BE SAYING WHHAA???????**